What to consider when Choosing your first Drum Kit

 BUYING DRUM KITS ONLINE

-2. Lower priced models will probably require you to upgrade the hardware (cymbals and stands) sooner rather than later depending on how dedicated the drummer is, this being said the shells will be perfectly adequate for quite some time.
+2. Lower-priced models will probably require you to upgrade the hardware (cymbals and stands) sooner rather than later, depending on how dedicated the drummer is.
+This being said, the shells will be perfectly adequate for quite some time.

-4. You can get pretty inexpensive hardware and cymbal bundles just make sure you look out for those legs though.
+4. You can get pretty inexpensive hardware and cymbal bundles; just make sure you look out for those legs, though.

 BUYING DRUM KITS IN PERSON

-If you or your child are a beginner and you can’t decide between kits there will be very obliging staff on hand who will be able to give you a demo at full force so you can hear the sound quality of each drum kit.
+If you or your child is a beginner and you can’t decide between kits, there will be very obliging staff on hand who will be able to give you a demo at full force so you can hear the sound quality of each drum kit.

-Needless to say, a drum kit takes up quite a bit of space, make sure you have transportation big enough when you collect and unless you’re already planning your first gig you won’t need to buy drum cases just yet.
+Needless to say, a drum kit takes up quite a bit of space; make sure you have transportation big enough when you collect, and unless you’re already planning your first gig, you won’t need to buy drum cases just yet.

 NEW VS. USED DRUM KITS

-A used drum kit will offer big savings but its very hard to know if that kit will be right for you or your child without a bit of expert guidance, plus if you get it home and there is a problem with it you are not going to get after-sales support or warranties like with a new kit.
+A used drum kit will offer big savings, but it’s very hard to know if that kit will be right for you or your child without a bit of expert guidance.
+Plus, if you get it home and there is a problem with it, you are not going to get after-sales support or warranties like with a new kit.

 TYPES OF DRUM KITS